 Step 5 – Consider protecting your money

-If you would like to leave something behind for your loved ones, you could consider protecting your annuity income with death benefits such as value protection or a guarantee period.
+If you would like to leave something behind for your loved ones, you could consider protecting your annuity income by adding death benefits such as value protection or a guarantee period.

 Value protection allows you to protect all or a proportion of the pension pot used to purchase your annuity.
-So, if you were to die without having received the full value of the protected proportion, this option can return a lump sum to your estate.
+So, if you were to die without having received the full value of the amount protected, this option can return a lump sum to your estate.

 Step 6 – Think about inflation